 Early Admission: Occasionally a few students who have not yet graduated from secondary school are admitted to Macalester at the end of their junior year.
 Among the major considerations for early admission are the judgments of the Admissions Committee, the secondary school principal or college advisor, and the school faculty concerning the candidate’s maturity and qualifications to do distinguished work in college.
 An interview is almost always necessary.
 The Regular Application process should be used by students seeking early admission to Macalester.

-College- or university-level courses must be taken directly at the college or university from which the credit is granted.
-Macalester will not award credit for courses which were taken in secondary school, or which were used to satisfy any of the requirements for graduation at the student’s secondary school.
+Macalester will not award credit for college/university courses that were used to satisfy any of the requirements for graduation at the student’s secondary school.

 Deferral: Each year, some students who have been offered first-year admission to Macalester request the deferral of their admission.
 Deferrals may be granted for a variety of reasons, most commonly to allow a student to spend time overseas.
 Deferral requests, which are approved at the discretion of the Vice President for Admissions and Financial Aid, are granted for a period of one academic year.
 There are no semester deferrals.
 Candidates should be aware, however, that Macalester will accept no more than the equivalent of 20 credits for academic work completed prior to matriculation at Macalester, whether earned during secondary school or during the deferral period.
 Decisions regarding credit are made by the Registrar.
 Deferral requests or questions about the deferral process should be directed to the Admissions Office.
 For more information, phone the Admissions Office at (800) 231-7974 or (651) 696-6357.

 A transfer student is anyone who has been enrolled in a college or university as a full-time degree-seeking student.